Linda Lorimer

 Linda Koch Lorimer was Vice President for Global and Strategic Initiatives at Yale University, where she was responsible for an array of administrative departments.
-She developed and oversees Yale's Office of International Affairs and created Yale's Office of Digital Dissemination, which takes the administrative lead in sharing the University's intellectual treasury around the world.
-She also is the University officer responsible for the Office of Public Affairs and Communications, the Yale Broadcast Center, and the Yale University Press.
+She developed and oversaw Yale's Office of International Affairs and created its Office of Digital Dissemination, which takes the administrative lead in sharing the university's intellectual treasury around the world.
+She is also the university officer responsible for the Office of Public Affairs and Communications, the Yale Broadcast Center, and the Yale University Press.
 She serves a liaison to the Association of Yale Alumni.

 Lorimer has served in a number of roles in the Yale administration and as President of Randolph-Macon Woman's College, now called Randolph College.
 She holds positions on numerous boards, including having served as board chair of the Association of American Colleges and Universities and vice-chair of the World Economic Forum's Global Agenda Council on "The Future of Universities."